glennhenry/cs-notes/docs/compilers/03-scanning/scanning.md

 ![Finite automaton of Pascal scanner](./finite-automaton.png)
 Source : Book page 49

+A typical behavior of scanner is :

+1. If it is unnecessary characters like comments and white lines, ignore them.
+2. If it is single character token, such as operator like `=`, `+`, `-`; literals, punctuations, save it as token.
+3. With multiple character token, it should check the character right after it.
+For example, `>` and `>=` may be interpreted differently.
+The scanner must check if there is `=` right after it sees `>`, and interpret the token depending on the context.
+4. If it is digit, keep saving it until the sequence ends.
+If it encounters token like `.`, it may indicate the start of a floating-point number literal instead of just integer.
+5. If it is a letter, keep saving it until the sequence ends.
+If the string is a known keyword, then save it as a keyword token, else as an identifier token.

 [Regular expression](#regular-expression) is used to define the lexical rules or patterns that a scanner should recognize.
 This is why earlier we mentioned that regular expressions are helpful in defining tokens, as they are used to specify the patterns that scanner recognizes.

 Since a scanner reflects a finite automaton, creating a scanner specified with a regular expression involves converting the regular expression into an equivalent finite automaton.
 The regular expression is converted into an [NFA](/theory-of-computation-and-automata/finite-automata#nfa) first, then converted into a DFA.
 Optionally, we may [minimize the DFA](/theory-of-computation-and-automata/finite-automata#minimization) to reduce the number of states.